 Because of the length, the interview is going to be split in two parts.
 The first part, with Greg and Brett will be posted today, the second half with Brett should be up on Wednesday.

 About a million bands claim that Bad Religion inspired them, which leads me to ask, what inspired you to play guitar or sing?
 Brett: Well, I just wanted to be like my heroes.
 My heroes were rock stars, they werenât sports figures or athletes or race car drivers

 Greg: I really believe that there is something inside of me; a genetic motivation - if you will - to sing.
 Ever since I was three years old I was always singing in front of the mirror; performing for my mom or my dad.
 I would sing for anyone who would listen.
 I always knew that I wanted to be a singer.
 How I was going to do it was a complete mystery though.
 When I was thirteen I really wanted to sing rock and roll and then I discovered punk rock when I was fourteen.

 Thatâs when you met Brett?
 Greg: Thatâs when I met a guy named Tom Comez.
 And he introduced me to Brett.
 Brett and I had a couple of rehearsals with a drummer and they went really well.
 I had written three songs and he had written three songs.
 We were going to be like the White Stripes and just do guitar and drums.
 And then we thought that really sounded lame, and Iâm glad we made that decision because we found Jay who was a friend of mine from school.
 I asked him "Can you play this stuff?"
 And so he traded in his guitar for a Sears bass.

+What do you think you guys have outlasted your peers?
 Brett: What makes us so durable?Â Iâm tempted to say that it was fortuitous circumstance.
 I dropped out of the band for a few years and Greg kept it going, and then Hetson joined.
 I started the label, and it was right when they came around and asked me to rejoin.
 It seemed to me that there were a few happy accidents that helped us keep it going.

 It wasnât for any virtue like perseverance or.
 It also wasnât a plan or foresight that punk rock would be popular.
 We were just lucky.

 Greg: A huge part of that was having outside interests.
 Brett was always interested in the music industry and I was always interested in academia.
 Those two pursuits took us away from Bad Religion, and they still do.
 We didnât tour very much last year because I was finishing my PhD. working on my dissertation, which I finally finished in August.

 I think there is something to be said for those outside pursuits and how they make the band members more interesting because there is a story behind them.
 It shows that there is a life out there that theyâre willing to take part in; theyâre not completely consumed by music.

 Music is a wonderful part of life, but thatâs the point; itâs a part of life.
 A lot of bands get burned out on themselves.
 They just think "The band is everything" and I think that can drive you crazy.
 Itâs like having a smothering family.

 What motivated you to remaster the records?
 Brett: When we started making records, the best way to make a record was analog.
 You record to analog tape and then you would go into mastering.
 At that time, mastering meant transferring from magnetic tape to lacquer.
 That was something you could use to stamp into vinyl and make records.
 I still feel that the sound of that is unsurpassed in terms of the clarity and the high end.

 Then the CD came along.
 When they were first invented, they sounded like crap.
 You would take the very clear, excellent resolution of an analog recording and through digital sampling, digitize it onto a CD.
 Through that process, it would invariably end up sounding grainy and quiet and the high end wouldnât have the detail that the original recording had.

 Over time, the process of creating digital recordings has gotten much better.
 So now CDs are loud and clear and comparable to analog recording.
 Itâs not quite as nice as analog, but the level you can get is much higher than analog.
 CDs today are extremely loud when compared to old vinyl.

 What does this mean for someone who made a record back in 1987?
 Iâm not trying to polish something that wasnât meant to be polished.
 Letâs say you have a camera that takes clear pictures, and you also have a crappy disposable camera that takes crummy pictures.
 Say you take a picture of something dirty and crusty, like a nail.
 When you take a picture with the excellent camera, you get a clear picture of every bit of crust and rust as it was meant to be seen.
 Thatâs the way the nail really looks.

 If you took a picture with the disposable camera, itâs going to be a fuzzy bad picture.
 Is the clear picture cleaning up the rusty nail?
 No, itâs showing it in all its crusty, rusty glory; how it really looks.

 Our original analog recordings had distortion and noise and flaws.
 The digital recording process back was akin to a crummy disposable camera.
 It took an inaccurate picture of what really made.
 By remastering it, youâre hearing the way we heard it when we recorded it; the way it sounds on vinyl.